bucaps/marss-riscv-images/README.md

   distro-specific installation instructions.

-- Although the disk images are generic, the kernel + bootloader is meant to be used with riscvemu.
-See https://bellard.org/riscvemu/ for more details.
+- Although the disk images are generic, the kernel + bootloader is meant to be used wit [MARSS-RISCV](https://github.com/bucaps/marss-riscv) and temu.
+See https://bellard.org/temu/ for more details.

 - The disk images need to be decompressed using xz which is part of